GillianOoO/symmetric_photon_device_data/README.md

 - `pauli_*.csv` maps each detector file number to its physical local-Pauli basis.
 - `CHECKSUMS.sha256` records all checked-in input hashes.

-## Reproducibility and audit notes

-6. **Supplementary Table 1 caption mismatch.** The manuscript says the distributions were generated with `T=25,848`, while the historical nonlinear schedules stop at `T=7,259`.
-This runner reports the continuous-distribution single-shot variance directly, so its meaning is unambiguous.

 For a fast smoke test of the simulation/experimental runners, use `--quick`; it uses shots `12,45` and two repetitions. `--quick` is for code validation, not for paper-level statistics.